charitha-madala/Natural-language-processing/README.md

 # Usage:
 - First, download the project as a zip archive and extract it to your desired location or just clone the repository.
-- Download the dataset using the link provided in the dataset_link.txt within the datasets directory.
+- Download the dataset using the link provided in the [Restaurant_Reviews.tsv](https://github.com/charitha-madala/Natural-language-processing/blob/master/NLP.py) within the datasets directory.
 Move the downloaded dataset or whichever dataset you want to use into the datasets directory.
-In case you are using your dataset, you have to modify the filenames in NLP.py to the one you'll be using.
+In case you are using your dataset, you have to modify the filenames in [NLP.py](https://github.com/charitha-madala/Natural-language-processing/blob/master/NLP.py) to the one you'll be using.
 Set the path in spyder to your where your dataset is stored.
 - You need to execute the python file to run this project.
 - Read the steps carefully before you do so.
 - All these will generate a  pickled file as a result of the first execution.
 After the first execution, you should be able to execute the driver code in the end(uncomment it and run trials).